 The Pixi’s rooftop would be equipped with two transparent octagonal glass windows which would be able to slide open and let fresh air in on pleasant days.
 The bus would also feature pedestrian airbags like the ones proposed on the Gemini as safety measure.

 What It’s used for

 In my opinion, it’s time to introduce electric buses in our cities.
 Most residential streets nowadays are not serviced by city buses because they are too big, noisy and too imposing for the residents.
 The Pixi could address these issues and bridge the gap between cars and the subway.
 It could pick you up right in front of your house, exactly when you need a lift, and bring you to the nearest connection point.
 Transit authorities could offset the operating cost by using both sides of the Pixi’s wall to display news and public information along with entertaining ads.

-I would like to thank Xavier Gordillo, who created the images of the Pixi bus.
+The Pixi concept was imagined in June 2015 by Charles Bombardier and the images were created by Xavier Gordillo.
 Xavier lives near Trebic, Czech Republic.
 He studied Car Design at the Europe Design Institute (IED) and works as a Freelance Industrial Designer.
 Xavier also created the images for the UPEX delivery truck and the award winning GEMINI concept.